cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ones such as those based on post-quantum techniques.

-Currently, the most widely deployed (PKI-free) aPAKE is SRP {{?RFC2945}}, which is vulnerable to pre-computation attacks, and less efficient relative to OPAQUE.
+Currently, the most widely deployed (PKI-free) aPAKE is SRP {{?RFC2945}}, which is vulnerable to pre-computation attacks, lacks a proof of security, and is less efficient relative to OPAQUE.
 Moreover, SRP requires a ring as it mixes addition and multiplication operations, and thus does not work over plain elliptic curves.
 OPAQUE is therefore a suitable replacement for applications that use SRP.

 This draft complies with the requirements for PAKE protocols set forth in
 {{RFC8125}}.